 Information for adults with autism

-Find out how to get a diagnosis and what help and support is available in Bath and North East Somerset for adults with autism
+Find out about assessment and what help and support is available in Bath and North East Somerset for adults with autism

-Find out how to get a diagnosis for autism and what help and support is available in Bath and North East Somerset for adults with autism.
+Find out about assessment for autism and what help and support is available in Bath and North East Somerset for adults with autism.

 What is autism?